 - Examining the role of chemotherapy and tumor induced “cytokine storm” in the development of “chemo-brain.”

 - Developing dietary and nutrition-based interventions for the prevention of “chemo-brain” during and following chemotherapy.

 - Examining the effectiveness of various cholinergic enhancing interventions, both nutrition based and pharmacological, for the treatment of “chemo-brain.”

-- investigating the ability of nicotinic receptor agonists to improve balance and coordination in ataxia in laboratory animals
+- Investigating the use of nicotinic receptor agonists to reverse deficits in balance and coordination associated with ataxia.

 - Examining the use of cognitive enhancing diets and pharmacological agents to improve the treatment of addiction, particularly in those who began using illicit drugs or alcohol early in life.